20 Weeks Pregnant

 Frequently Asked Questions

 Q: Can I feel my baby hiccup?
-A: Yes, week 20+ common.
-Rhythmic, light, repeated movements.
-Different from kicks (sharp).
-Hiccups are normal, baby practicing breathing motions [2].
+A: Yes, and it’s common from week 20 on.
+Hiccups feel rhythmic, light, and repeated — different from the sharp jab of a kick.
+They’re completely normal, as your baby is simply practicing breathing motions [2].

 Q: I have sciatica.
 Help?
-A: Common.
-Baby may press on sciatic nerve → shooting pain down buttock/leg.
-Stretching, prenatal yoga, warm bath, side-sleeping, physical therapy.
-Usually resolves post-birth [1].
+A: It’s common.
+Your baby may press on your sciatic nerve, causing shooting pain down your buttock or leg.
+Stretching, prenatal yoga, warm baths, side-sleeping, and physical therapy all help, and it usually resolves after birth [1].

 Q: Can I drink coffee?
-A: Yes, up to 200 mg/day (~12 oz brewed coffee).
-Studies show no harm.
-Some switch to half-caf.
-Cold brew has less caffeine.
-Discuss with OB [3].
+A: Yes, up to 200 mg per day (about 12 ounces of brewed coffee).
+Studies show no harm at that level, though some people switch to half-caf.
+Cold brew has a bit less caffeine.
+As always, discuss it with your OB [3].

 For Dads

-- Plan the halfway point moment — small ritual, big meaning.
-Photo, letter to baby, dinner, gift.
+• Plan the halfway-point moment — a small ritual with big meaning.
+A photo, a letter to your baby, a dinner, or a gift.
 Make it tangible.

-- Begin “dad gear” research — what do you actually need?
-Baby carrier (Ergobaby, Tula), wrap (Moby, Solly), changing setup, diaper bag (Herschel, Fawn Design).
-Lists, not purchases yet.
+• Begin “dad gear” research — what do you actually need?
+A baby carrier (Ergobaby, Tula), a wrap (Moby, Solly), a changing setup, a diaper bag (Herschel, Fawn Design).
+Make lists, but hold off on purchases for now.

-- Read The Expectant Father Ch.
-16 — halfway point reality check, what’s coming, your evolving role.
+• Read The Expectant Father, Chapter 16 — it’s a halfway-point reality check on what’s coming and your evolving role.

-- Pray for the halfway milestone — 20 weeks of formation, 20 weeks to go.
-Reflective gratitude.
+• Pray for the halfway milestone — 20 weeks of formation behind you, 20 weeks to go.
+A moment for reflective gratitude.

 Sources